Hridayendra Shah: Place in line of succession

-Hridayendra was second in the line of succession to the Nepalese throne line of succession to the Nepali throne.
-In August 2006, before the monarchy was suspended, the Nepalese government adopted a bill to replace the Agnatic succession law with equal primogeniture.
-The House of Representatives subsequently approved the bill.
-Had the bill become law, Prince Hridayendra wouldn't have been relegated to third in the line of succession, his older sister Princess Purnika being elevated to second, because a clause of the law stipulated that living dynasts would not be deprived of their position or titles, the new provisions going into effect for those born subsequent to the change in succession order.
+Hridayendra was second in the line of succession to the Nepalese throne.
+In August 2006, the Nepalese government adopted a bill to replace the agnatic succession law with equal primogeniture, which was subsequently approved by the House of Representatives.
+However, this did not affect Prince Hridayendra's place in the line of succession, as a clause of the law stipulated that living dynasts would not be deprived of their position or titles, the new provisions instead going into effect for those born after the law.
+As such, Prince Hridayendra remained the second in the line of succession, with his sister Princess Purnika remaining the third in the line of succession.

 In February 2007, there was speculation in Nepal that Hridayendra's father and grandfather would make way for him to take the throne.
-In July 2007, the Nepalese Prime Minister Girija Prasad Koirala repeated calls for the King and Crown Prince to abdicate in favour of Hridayendra though this was rejected by the Maoists.
+In July 2007, the Nepalese Prime Minister Girija Prasad Koirala repeated calls for the King and Crown Prince to abdicate in favour of Hridayendra, though this was rejected by the Maoists.

 Abolition of monarchy

 On 24 December 2007, it was announced that Nepal would abolish the monarchy in 2008 after the Constituent Assembly elections.
 On 28 May 2008, the monarchy was officially abolished, replaced by an interim secular federal republic.

-Prior to the abolition of the monarchy, Hridayendra attended Rupy's International School in Kathmandu with his sisters deposed Princesses Purnika and Kritika.
+Prior to the abolition of the monarchy, Hridayendra attended Lincoln School in Kathmandu with his sisters deposed Princesses Purnika and Kritika.
 In July 2008, Hridayendra left Nepal with his mother and sisters to move to Singapore to join his father who had been making arrangements for the family to live in the country.
+The family eventually moved to the United States.